Random Forest Weighted Local Fr\'echet Regression with Random Objects: Proposed Method

+The first generalization \eqref{FRF--1} is actually the Fr\'echet random forest proposed by \cite{capitaine2019fr}.
+The idea behind it is to average the results of each Fr\'echet tree.
+However, our proposed second generalization \eqref{FRF--2} looks more concise because it involves only one $``\argmin"$, which brings convenience to our theoretical derivation.
+To acquire the random forest kernel $\alpha_{i}\left(x\right)$, we still need to construct all Fr\'echet trees.
+It is worth noting that when $\Omega \subseteq \mathcal{R}$, \eqref{FRF--1} and \eqref{FRF--2} are equivalent.
+However, for a general metric space $\Omega$, \eqref{FRF--1} and \eqref{FRF--2} may not be the same.
+Therefore these are two different methods.
+Building upon the framework of the weighted Fr\'echet mean outlined in \eqref{FRF--2}, we are able to systematically establish the asymptotic theory.
+These results fill the theoretical gap left in \cite{capitaine2019fr} and encompass the theory for classical Euclidean random forests as a specific case.
+Additionally, this framework offers the potential for generalizing our method to a local linear version (see Section~\ref{sec4}).}

-In the generalization \eqref{FRF-2}, random forests produce the weighting function $\alpha_i(x)$ for Fr\'echet regression but do not participate in the prediction.
-It should be noted that the random forest here is constructed by Fr\'echet trees.
-Since \eqref{FRF-2} is essentially a local constant estimator based on the random forest kernel, we call it random forest weighted local constant Fr\'echet regression (RFWLCFR).
+In the generalization \eqref{FRF--2}, random forests produce the weighting function $\alpha_i(x)$ for Fr\'echet regression but do not participate in the prediction.
+Since \eqref{FRF--2} is essentially a local constant estimator based on the random forest kernel, we call it random forest weighted local constant Fr\'echet regression (RFWLCFR).
 Our proposal is expected to outperform Nadaraya-Watson Fr\'echet regression estimator \citep{hein2009robust} and the local Fr\'echet regression estimator \citep{petersen2019frechet} for the following two reasons.
 Firstly, the random forest kernel can handle moderately large $p$.
-Secondly, if the split criterion of Fr\'echt trees depends on the response $Y$, the random forest kernel will be adaptive in the sense that it incorporates the information of both $X$ and $Y$.
-Here we use a simulation example to illustrate the adaptiveness of a random forest kernel based on $100$ Fr\'echet trees with the variance reduction splitting criterion introduced before. \begin{example} Consider a Fr\'echet regression problem for a spherical response $Y$ equipped with the geodesic distance and a predictor $X=(X^{(1)}, X^{(2)}) \sim \mathcal{U}\left([0,1]^2\right)$ as
+Secondly, if the split criterion of Fr\'echet trees depends on the response $Y$, the random forest kernel will be adaptive in the sense that it incorporates the information of both $X$ and $Y$.
+Here we use a simulation example to illustrate the adaptiveness of a random forest kernel based on $100$ Fr\'echet trees with the variance reduction splitting criterion introduced before.